Learn how to identify and fix 5 common money mistakes that could be costing you thousands annually.

 Do some research around the type of apps around to find the one that might work best for your lifestyle and your financial goals.
 There are a variety of apps around, from those that track your spending, help you pay off debt or even pay and manage your bills, like Deferit.

-Deferit is a budgeting app that splits your bills into 4 installments with no interest or late fees.
+Deferit is a budgeting app that splits your bills into 4 installments with no interest.
 Once you upload a photo of your bill, Deferit will pay the biller upfront, meanwhile, you pay your bill back over 4 payments over time.
-You can use the platform to pay just about any bill, from your energy bills to medical or dental expenses.

 Want more tips and tricks about effective money management?
 Check out the rest of our blog!
 We cover a range of topics from setting financial goals to guides on understanding your credit score.